aws-samples/data-sharing-workshop/.aws-staff/README.md

 ## Building scripts

-These are intended for facilitators to quickly build tghe workshop, or to help participants who get stuck to catch up:
+These are intended for facilitators to quickly build the workshop, or to help participants who get stuck to catch up:

 * `01-c9setup.sh` - setup the Cloud9 IDE
 * `02-tfinit.sh` - setup the inital resources